 The UK’s leading academic centres of Prosthetics and Orthotics excellence, (University of Salford, Imperial College London, the University of Southampton, and the University of Strathclyde), globally renowned for their expertise in this sector have been funded for 8 years from the prestigious UK’s Engineering and Physical Sciences Research Council to produce the next generation of highly skilled researchers who can help deliver technology and service innovations.

-The current 32 PhD students have a wide range of academic backgrounds and come from a diverse range of countries including Cambodia, Nigeria and Tanzania.
+The PhD students have a wide range of academic backgrounds and come from a diverse range of countries including Cambodia, Nigeria and Tanzania.
 These students are immersed in authentic real-world academic, industry and clinical experiences, working directly with service users and future employers right from the outset.
 Our training enables students to work across the continuum of skills required in the sector, understanding how high-quality and interdisciplinary science and engineering research can improve the everyday lives of people across the globe.
 This presents a tremendous opportunity for key industrial partners to be involved and drive mentorship into real-life issues and future products, and help create our future innovators and leaders.

 Did you know?